TiciaD/SNHU_AirgeadBanking/pseudocode.md

 `Number of Years` --> Number of years investment has to grow (positive real number)

 ## Methods
-`readNumber()` --> takes in a prompt and value, returns prompt to console and reads value from user input
+`readNumber()` --> takes in a prompt, returns prompt to console and reads value from user input

 `printReport()` --> calls calculation function, prints results from calculation to console in correct format